Foreign Domicile: Tax Policy and Reforms

 The manner in which the FA 2008 was introduced deserves to be recorded.

-In January 2008, 26 pages of draft clauses were published whose unwritten message to wealthy non-residents was broadly: do not come to the UK if possible; if you must, do not under any circumstances invest any money here.
+In January 2008, 26 pages of draft clauses were published whose unwritten message to wealthy non-residents was broadly: do not come to the UK if possible; if you must, do not invest any money here.
 The clauses were officially described as work in progress, but this was unfit for publication.

 HMRC presumably agreed.
 On 27 March the Finance Bill was published, containing 54 pages of legislation.
 The FB clauses bore almost no resemblance to the January draft.
 One consequence is that the professional time and clients' money spent considering the old clauses was almost entirely wasted.
 That certainly cost many £millions.
 Another consequence was that the profession had nine frantic days to scramble around before the end of the tax year.
 Because of the absence of sensible transitional reliefs, large amounts of tax depended on decisions and actions taken in those days.
 Sensible consideration of difficult and important matters was rendered impossible.